Yvonne Jacquette, American

 8:00 p.m. - 12:00 a.m.

-The Young Friends of the Philadelphia Museum of Art invite you to a black tie affair in honor of Treasures from Korea: Arts and Culture of the Joseon Dynasty, 1392-1910.
-This full-scale survey is a rare opportunity for American audiences to see some of Korea’s artistic masterpieces.Event proceeds benefit the Young Friends' mission of support for art acquisitions, education, conservation, and special projects within the Philadelphia Museum of Art.
-VIP guests - Arrive at 7:00 p.m. for a champagne reception and private exhibition tour followed by cocktails, light fare, dancing, and dessert.
+The Young Friends of the Philadelphia Museum of Art invite you to a black tie affair in honor of Ink and Gold: Art of the Kano.
+This magnificent exhibition is the first outside of Japan to explore the nearly 500-year sphere of influence established by the Kano lineage of painters, the longest lived and most influential school of painting in Japanese history.Event proceeds benefit the Young Friends' mission of support for art acquisitions, education, conservation, and special projects within the Philadelphia Museum of Art.
+VIP guests - Arrive at 7:00 p.m. for a champagne reception and overview by the exhibition curator followed by cocktails, light fare, dancing, and dessert.
 Also includes a gift bag and access to the VIP lounge.

 $275 per person